 What does my job need to look like, in order to qualify?

-To qualify for the program, you need to have a summer job that meets the following criteria:
+To qualify for the program, you need to have a job that meets the following criteria:

-- you must be a KI major returning to campus in September
+- you must be a KI major returning to an academic term following the employment term

 - you must work at least 12 weeks